-The West Wind will be telecast each Monday at the beginning of period 2.
+The West Wind will be aired during the Glenbard Hour.
 The West Wind will additionally be placed on Schoology for West Staff and West Students, along with the school website, and TV monitors each day by 2:30 p.m.
 Announcements are due via the Google Form by 12:00 p.m. each day.
 The sponsor or teacher responsible must submit the announcement.

-Use of bulletin boards and display cases space must be arranged through Mr. Mitchell, Assistant Principal for Student Services.
+Use of bulletin boards and display cases space must be arranged through Mr. Baker, Assistant Principal for Student Services.